Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: CONCLUSION

 \section{CONCLUSION}

 In this work, we present \ours, enabling replacing multi-step data preparation pipeline assembly with one-step pipeline generation with a lightweight LLM (e.g., Qwen-1.7B/4B).
 To advance LLM's capability in pipeline generation, we propose ORPO, a LLM post-training algorithm with a novel self-supervised pipeline rewarding mechanism and a dynamic variance-aware group resampling strategy.
 Moreover, we introduce inference-time operation merge and adaptive rollback modules in \ours to enhance its robustness.

-Extensive experiments on WikiTQ and out-of-training-domain TabFact show that \ours improves TQA accuracy by 9.55\% and 6.08\% over multi-step preparation baselines with only 5K RL training examples, while reducing table size by 79\%, inference latency by up to 51\%, and 2.2$\times$ monetary cost, demonstrating the superiority of \ours in both TQA accuracy and efficiency.
+Extensive experiments on 4 TableQA datasets show that \ours improves TQA accuracy by 8.83\% and 4.44\% over multi-step preparation baselines with only 5K RL training examples, while reducing table size by 79\%, inference latency by up to 51\%, and 2.2$\times$ monetary cost, demonstrating the superiority of \ours in both TQA accuracy and efficiency.